Here’s the essential network of over 100 programs, partnerships and agencies which together address Winnipeg’s most critical social issues.

 Promotes an equal and diverse society, free of homophobia and discrimination, by encouraging visibility, health, and self-acceptance for lesbian, gay, bisexual, transgender, two-spirited and queer youth.
 Services include education, support, resources, and outreach.
 With support from United Way, the Peer Project for Youth program provides a safe space for youth to inspire social change, improve skills, build self-esteem and confidence, and reduce feelings of isolation.

 Reaching E-Quality Employment Services ●

 Offers employment services for people living with a physical disability or health condition.
 These services include career counselling, assistance writing resumes and cover letters, interview skills, job search and job maintenance skills.
-For employers, REES offers recruitment services, training seminars and consultation, as well as information and resources related to employing people with dissabilities.
-United Way supports REES in addressing the employment needs of Aboriginal mature workers, and newcomers living with a disability.
+For employers, REES offers recruitment services, training seminars and consultation, as well as information and resources related to employing people with disabilities.
+United Way supports REES in addressing the employment needs of Indigenous mature workers, and newcomers living with a disability.

 Resource Assistance for Youth (RaY) ●

 Supports youth and young adults seeking a way back from life on the streets.
 RaY’s Resource Centre provides basic needs for homeless youth including food, clothing, and housing referrals.
 RaY also offers prevention workshops, intervention, outreach and advocacy.

 Rose & Max Rady Jewish Community Centre ● ●

 Provides a broad range of social, recreational, cultural and educational opportunities for all members of the community.
 United Way supports the Centre’s community development activities, youth leadership programs, single parent family and mental health services, special needs buddy program, as well as programs for older adults and new Canadians.